 The preparation of the LLP's financial statements involves management making judgements and estimates when applying those accounting policies that affect the reported amounts of assets, liabilities, income and expense.
 Actual results may differ from those on which management's estimates are based.
 Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable.
-For the year ended 4 April 2023, this evaluation has considered the potential impacts of Covid-19.
+In preparing the financial statements, management has also considered the impact of climate-related risks on its financial position and performance.
+While the effects of climate change represent a source of uncertainty, the Group does not consider there to be a material impact on its judgements and estimates from physical and transition risks of climate change in the short to medium term.